Know The Significance Of Panguni Uthiram 2023 | Kalyana Vrata 2023

 In Bengal, Panguni Uthiram is celebrated as Basatotsav or Dol Poornima.
 Additionally, the divine marriage of Parmeshwara and Parvati is celebrated as Phagwah in Bihar, Basant Panchmi in Andhra Pradesh, Dolajatra in Orissa, Rangapanchmi in Madhya Pradesh, Manjal Kuli in Kerala and Fagu Poornima in Nepal.
 Panguni Uthiram is marked in different parts in India with different names, but the enthusiasm, joy, energy remains the same.
 Withal, it is said that performing certain rituals on this day helps to mitigate the malefic effects of Dosha in the Kundli which affects married life/marriage prospects.
 Access Free Janampatri, to know if there are any Doshas in your birth chart.

-This year, Panguni Uthiram 2021 will be celebrated on 28th March.
+This year, Panguni Uthiram 2023 will be celebrated on the 5th of April.
 Below are the important timings to be considered:

 Rituals To Be Performed During Panguni Uthiram: